jfpoilpret/fast-arduino-lib/dox/main.md

 Building FastArduino
 --------------------
-First off, ensure your Linux box contains the ATmel AVR 8 bit toolchain (I use 3.5.3, latest is 3.5.4) and your `$PATH` points to its `bin` directory.
+First off, ensure your Linux box contains the ATmel AVR 8 bit toolchain and your `$PATH` points to its `bin` directory.

 The following commands show how to build the FastArduino library: